 - Level(s) 4.2 indicator, calculates the % of hours during which the occupants are out of comfort for a specific period of interest (e.g., heating/cooling periods in a yearly basis).
 The comfort limits in the D^2EPC approach are substituted with the personalised boundaries extracted from the comfort profiling engine (where feasible).
-The resulting percentage value corresponds to the building's performance of the examined period and acts as basis for the evaluation of progress during the upcoming periods. - The Degree Hours is a methodology obtained from EN 15251 which integrates tailored weights to the "time out of range" calculation addressing how much the indoor ambient conditions deviated from the recommended conditions.
+The resulting percentage value corresponds to the building's performance of the examined period and acts as basis for the evaluation of progress during the upcoming periods. - The Degree Hours is a methodology obtained from EN 15251 which integrates tailored weights to the "time out of range" calculation addressing the deviation the indoor ambient conditions from the recommended conditions.
 The weights are defined based on the absolute difference between the measured value and the recommended upper or bottom limit. - The "Footprint of Indoor Environment" from CEN/TR 16798-2 (ANNEX G Examples of classification and certification of the indoor environment) is utilised to address the indicators formed on limits/categories presented in Table 4.

-Quality of indoor environment in % of time of occupancy in four categories Percentage 5 7 68 20 Thermal IV Ш П I Environment 7 Percentage 7 76 10 Indoor Air IV П Ш I Quality
+Quality of indoor environment in % of time of occupancy in four categories

+Percentage 5 7 68 20

+Thermal Environment IV ш II I

+Percentage 7 7 76 10

+Indoor Air Quality IV Ш П I